mzmyff/Azure_Architect/mod10/lab-A/README.md

 - Show what telemetry and logs can be collected.
 - Show how the data can be used and queried.

-> For all the resources in this lab, we are using the **southeastasia** region.
+> For all the resources in this lab, we are using the **East US** region.
 Verify with your instructor this is the region to use for class.

 ## Lab objectives